-Prior to returning devices or components, contact the nearest local Detector Electronics office so that a Service Order number can be assigned.
+Prior to returning devices or components, contact the nearest local sales representative so that a Return Material Authorization (RMA) number can be assigned.
 A written statement describing the malfunction must accompany the returned device or component to expedite finding the cause of the failure.
+This information is captured using the RMA form.